AriPerkkio/eslint-remote-tester/README.md

 ### Execution

-Run `yarn lint:remote`.
+Run `npm run lint:remote`.
 Results are written into `./eslint-remote-tester-results` folder.

 ## How and when to use